leklab/alphafoldv1/README.md

 ## Step 3: Folding and creating PDB files
 I decided to create bare minimum code that takes the distance and torsion constraints and uses it to fold the protein.
 This can be done by using the pickle files produced by AlphaFoldv1 and converting them to Rosetta constraints that are then used to fold the protein using PyRosetta.
+This may not be the same way that AlphaFoldv1 has implemented the gradient descent to minimize potential energy but it does produce a 3D structure using the approach that RaptorX has implemented.

 ```
 #Create torsion stat files